 - 1½ cups tepid water

-Put the raw cashews in a microwave-proof bowl and cover them with tepid water.
-Put a lid on and microwave on high heat for 3 minutes.
+Put the raw cashews in a microwave-proof bowl and cover them with water.
+Put a lid on and microwave on high for 2 minutes.
 When done, transfer the hot cashews into a strainer and drain all of the hot water.
 Rinse the cashews under cold running water to cool them.
-Transfer the soft cashews to a blender and add the 1½ cups tepid water and proceed as above to blend.
+Transfer cashews to a blender bowl and add 1½ cups water and proceed as above to blend.

 Cashew cream is an interesting idea!
 My stomach can’t handle too much dairy, and I’m always looking for a good substitute.
 This sounds fantastic – I’ll be trying it.